RCA: Region Conditioned Adaptation for Visual Abductive Reasoning: Related Works

 \section{Related Works}

-Our Regional Prompt Tuning is relevant to research areas, including Foundation Models, Abductive Reasoning Tasks, Prompt Tuning, and Fine-Grained Visual Representation.
-We will separately illustrate related works according to the areas below.
+Our proposed region conditioned adaptation is relevant foundation models, abductive reasoning, parameter-efficient fine-tuning, and fine-grained visual representation learning.
+We will discuss related works according to the areas below.

-\textbf{Foundation Models.} ``\textit{More is different}'' \cite{anderson1972more}.
-Scaling up models' complexities and training data scales significantly improves the foundation models' \cite{brown2020language, devlin2018bert, radford2021learning, jia2021scaling, yu2022coca, yuan2021florence} perception capacity, making it proficient in humanoid tasks such as zero or few-shot learning.
-Specifically, Large Language Models (LLM), such as BERT \cite{devlin2018bert}, and GPT \cite{brown2020language} pre-trained on a large-scale corpus, are generalizable to downstream NLP tasks with few training examples.
-This trend quickly swept to the Vision-Language areas, with representative works such as CLIP \cite{radford2021learning}, ALIGN \cite{jia2021scaling}, BLIP \cite{li2022blip} etc. The main idea behind the VL foundation models is to learn transferable visual representation with noisy text supervision through a two-tower structure.
-We follow the current VAR pipeline and adopt the foundation model CLIP to generate initial visual \& textual features.
+\textbf{Foundation Models.} Scaling up models' complexities and training data improves the attention-based \cite{galassi2020attention, otter2020survey,liu2023survey,hao2022attention} foundation models' \cite{brown2020language, devlin2018bert, radford2021learning, jia2021scaling, yu2022coca, yuan2021florence,cheng2024emotion} perception capacity, making it proficient in many tasks including zero or few-shot learning.
+Specifically, Large Language Models (LLM), such as BERT \cite{devlin2018bert}, and GPT \cite{brown2020language} are trained on large-scale datasets and they generalize to many downstream NLP tasks.
+Following this trend, several vision-language foundational models are also developed e.g. CLIP \cite{radford2021learning}, ALIGN \cite{jia2021scaling} and BLIP \cite{li2022blip}.
+The main idea behind the vision foundation models is to learn transferable visual representation with noisy text supervision through a two-tower structure.
+We follow the current baseline of visual abductive reasoning and adopt the CLIP model as the backbone for visual inference.